-Johnson says the biggest thing in data centres right now is going modular.
+Johnson says the biggest thing in data centers right now is going modular.

 “People aren't wanting to build a large 40 MW facility at once, they'd rather go for 2 MW or 3 MW chunks at a time using the stock available so they can get them running,” Johnson says.

-“Furthermore, what I think is happening now with the monumental rise of data centres is a big increase this year in the shortage of supply.
-Modular type data centres are an answer to this as you can buy some, put them into inventory and then deploy when necessary.”
+“Furthermore, what I think is happening now with the monumental rise of data centers is a big increase this year in the shortage of supply.
+Modular type data centers are an answer to this as you can buy some, put them into inventory and then deploy when necessary.”

 In terms of what the future five years down the line will bring, Johnson expects there be more modularity and standardisation to enable operators to 'pay-as-you-go'.

 “You've had these hyperscale companies that are engineering companies by nature with lots of money who will ultimately get it the way they want it.
 If we as vendors don't provide it that way, they've already proven that they'll go make it their own way,” Johnson says.

 “We're moving into a hybrid situation as certain things work really in the cloud, but in others we just don't have the time from a latency perspective so they have to be done locally.”